mxunit/sublime-text-2-mxunit/README.md

 ## Description
 A plugin for Sublime Text 2 that runs MXUnit tests.

+### News

+ - Jan-5-2012: Still unstable, but improving nicely.
-_As of Jan-1-2012, this is brand new, unstable, and likely has numerous issues._
+ - Jan-1-2012: Brand new, unstable, and likely has numerous issues

 ## How it works